Portuguese India Armadas: Organization

-The size of the armada varied, from enormous fleets of over twenty ships to small ones as little as four.
+The size of the armada varied, from enormous fleets of over twenty ships to small ones of as few as four.
 This changed over time.
-In the first decade (1500–1510), when the Portuguese were establishing themselves in India, the armadas averaged around 15 ships per year.
-This declined to around 10 ships in 1510–1525.
+In the first decade (1500–1510), when the Portuguese were establishing themselves in India, the armadas averaged around fifteen ships per year.
+This declined to around ten from 1510–1525.
 From 1526 to the 1540s, the armadas declined further to 7-8 ships per year — with a few exceptional cases of large armadas (e.g. 1533, 1537, 1547) brought about by military exigency, but also several years of exceptionally small fleets.
-In the second half of the 16th century, the Portuguese Indian armada stabilized at 5-6 ships annually, with very few exceptions (above seven in 1551 and 1590, below 4 in 1594 and 1597).
+In the second half of the 16th century, the Portuguese India armada stabilized at 5-6 ships annually, with very few exceptions (above seven in 1551 and 1590, below 4 in 1594 and 1597).

 Organization was principally in the hands of the Casa da Índia, the royal trading house established around 1500 by King Manuel I of Portugal.
 The Casa was in charge of monitoring the crown monopoly on India trade – receiving goods, collecting duties, assembling, maintaining and scheduling the fleets, contracting private merchants, correspondence with the feitorias (overseas factories), drafting documents and handling legal matters.

 Separately from the Casa, but working in coordination with it, was the Armazém das Índias, the royal agency in charge of nautical outfitting, that oversaw the Lisbon docks and naval arsenal.
 The Armazém was responsible for the training of pilots and sailors, ship construction and repair, and the procurement and provision of naval equipment – sails, ropes, guns, instruments and, most importantly, maps.
 The piloto-mor ('chief pilot') of the Armazém, in charge of pilot-training, was, up until 1548, also the keeper of the Padrão Real, the secret royal master map, incorporating all the cartographic details reported by Portuguese captains and explorers, and upon which all official nautical charts were based.
 The screening and hiring of crews was the function of the provedor of the Armazém.